 This bonus chapter to Jewish Millennials: The Beliefs and Behaviors Shaping Young Jews in America is written for practitioners in the field of Jewish evangelism.
 Statistics and charts and analyses by demographers and academicians can only tell so much.
 This chapter brings the complementary perspective of first-hand observations and reflections from four Jewish Millennials who are also Jewish believers in Jesus and engaged directly in doing the work of Jewish evangelism.
 Arielle Randle, Sam Rood, Arielle Blackburn, and Eryn Black all share in common that they are second-generation Jewish believers (both parents were followers of Jesus) and most come from a family with one Jewish parent (replicating a very common situation for American Millennial Jews); Arielle Blackburn being the exception with two Jewish parents.
 All four are on the Jews for Jesus staff.

-In addition, we hear from doctoral student Stan Meyer and Dr. Tuvya Zaretsky, both of the Boomer generation, who offer perspectives stemming from their own work among and study of Millennials.
+In addition, we hear from doctoral student Stan Meyer (a GenXer) and Dr. Tuvya Zaretsky (a Boomer), who offer perspectives stemming from their own work among and study of Millennials.
 Stan is a second-generation Jewish believer with two Jewish parents, one of whom was a believer in Jesus; Tuvya is first-generation with two Jewish parents, neither of whom claimed faith in Jesus.
 Stan Meyer delves into Millennials’ views on Israel vis-à-vis current movements on college campuses, thus adding depth and background to the picture the Barna Group provides.
 Tuvya Zaretsky draws from personal case studies of Jewish Gentile couples that amplifies the Barna data.

 And finally, each contributor offers practical insights, based on their own experience, into how to engage Jewish Millennials with the gospel.